everyoursvamshi/LEETCODE_SQL_50/README.md

  Welcome to the **SQL 50 LeetCode** repository!

- This repository contains solutions to **50 SQL problems from LeetCode**, along with **video explanations** to help you understand the concepts and approaches behind each solution.
+ This repository contains solutions to **50 SQL problems from LeetCode**, along with **video explanations** (comming soon) to help you understand the concepts and approaches behind each solution.

  Whether you're a **beginner looking to strengthen your SQL skills** or an **experienced developer revisiting SQL concepts**, this collection is designed to help you practice, learn, and improve.